Need to know

 You may find a clause in your travel insurance policy that obliges you to agree to a blood alcohol or breath analysis.
 So if the insurer suspects you've had some drinks, they may get you to take a test before they agree to cover your claim.

-If insurers don't get their hands on a BAC test, they may use other methods to estimate your BAC in order to decline your claim.
-In a case published earlier this year, Cover-More estimated a BAC based on the policyholder's weight and the drinks on their bar bill.
+If insurers can't get their hands on a Blood Alcohol Concentration (BAC) test in time, they may use other methods to estimate your BAC in order to decline your claim.
+In one case, Cover-More estimated a BAC based on the policyholder's weight and the drinks on their bar bill.

 What to do if your travel insurer denies your claim

 If your travel insurer denies your claim because they reckon you had too much to drink, but you disagree with them, the first step is to lodge an internal dispute with your insurer.
-Check the insurer's website or product disclosure statement (PDS) for their official complaints procedure and contact (usually an email address).
+Check the insurer's website or PDS for their official complaints procedure and contact details (usually an email address).

 If the insurer still denies your claim after you lodge a dispute with them, you can raise a dispute with the independent ombudsman, the Australian Financial Complaints Authority (AFCA).

-Even if you've had a drink, the insurer still has to prove you were drunk and that this intoxication actually caused the event that led to your claim.
+Even if you were drinking, the insurer still has to prove you were drunk and that this intoxication actually caused the event that led to your claim.

-A ruling by the Financial Ombudsman Service, AFCA's predecessor (this was a while ago but we cling onto cases where the insurer lost), found that an insurer was not able to rely on the exclusion to deny a claim for a woman who left a backpack in a taxi after a couple of drinks:
+A ruling by the Financial Ombudsman Service, AFCA's predecessor, found that an insurer was not able to rely on the exclusion to deny a claim for a woman who left a backpack in a taxi after a couple of drinks (this was a while ago but it's not easy to find recent cases where the insurer lost).
+The ruling stated:

 "The Applicant claims the backpack was left in the cab in the confusion of trying to settle the cab fare whilst at the same time keeping an eye on children.
 There is no evidence to contradict this.